PaddockBux/NovaColumn-WebUI/README.md

 Then, edit the main `index.html` file on line 164 to change the API url.
 By default, it is already pointing to the API locally.

-Run `python3 main.py` to start the server on port 8080.
+Run `python api.py` to start the server on port 8080.

 ## Contributing